nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Table of Contents.md

 Describe the process of preparing an issue.
 Chat with Vitaly, take notes about what we want to do.
 Then create an issue based on the notes.
 Vitaly looks at the issue and edits/comments if needed.
 You plan the scripts (how do you do that, btw, Nathan, I have no idea).
 T

 ## Research Practices

+# Nathan TODO for reasoning:
+Can you add to the reasoning thing below an actionable check list?
+For example:
+Every time you create a new dataframe:
+- [ ] Check if there are any duplicates at the level of analysis Every time you do a filter:
+- [ ] Look at tidylog output and ask yourself whether you understand why the observations are removed.
+If you're not 100% sure, look at individual examples that are removed

 - [[Reasoning About your Data]]
 - [[Creating a Coding Pipeline]]

+# Nathan TODO:
+Add discussion of keeping data files separate by time and/or some unit identifiers when the dataset is large.

 # Executing the analyses: writing new scripts or editing existing ones

 #### renv

 - see [[renv]] for more information about the package

+## Nathan TODO:
+Put the below into a separate file and reference it here

 1. Get the repositorie's HTTPS  from GitLab under Clone --> Clone with HTTPS (or GitHub CLI on GitHub)
 2. In the RStudio terminal, clone repo using `git clone HTTPS`.
 Talk with your organization's IT if getting errors at this step